DojoSecurity/Kioptrix-Walkthrough/README1.md

 ```
 ![alt text](/screens/ifconfig.png)

-Then we need to check the hosts running on our IP address with:
+Then we need to check the hosts running on our IP address with another shell command:
 ```
 netdiscover
 ```